West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 Kansas Stats and Trends

-- The Jayhawks are 3-7 ATS when underdogs by 15 points or more this year.
+- The Jayhawks have an ATS record of 3-7 in their 10 games when underdogs by 15.5 points or more this season.

-- Kansas' games this year have hit the over six times in 10 opportunities (60%).
+- Kansas' games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

 - When Kansas scores more than 24 points, it is 2-1 against the spread and 1-2 overall.